This is the letter I wrote to the previous PM Mr Rudd prior to the Parental Leave Scheme being approved......

 Dear Woman’s Weekly,

 I am writing in, to put forward some of my thoughts on the great maternity leave debate!
 I am a mother of two and currently work part-time.
 With my first child I received no paid maternity leave.
 I did however receive the first rollout of the baby bonus.
-I returned to work part-time in between my first and second child, and because the company I had worked for had been taken over by a UK company, I was given 6 weeks maternity leave at a part-time rate.
+I returned to work part-time in between my first and second child, and because the company I had worked for had been taken over by a

 There are so many reasons that women should be entitled to paid maternity leave.
 For most absences from work, there is some sort of paid leave and why should having a baby be any different?
 Firstly I believe that some government professions such as teaching and nursing require staff to work no later than 36 weeks gestation due to legislation/WPHS; their may also be some restrictions on the timeframe for returning to work for these same WPHS reasons.